HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 Q: How do I temporarily stop IGetMail from checking for new email?

 A: If you need to perform some maintenance on your Exchange Server, you can temporarily stop IGetMail from checking for new email while your Exchange Server is offline.
-Once you

 To stop IGetMail from checking for new email: